Harry-Thompson/Obsidian/README.md

 ## Want to contribute?
 See anything you think you could help with within the project?
 Then feel free to send me a pull request.
 Also don't forget to read the CONTRIBUTING.md file.
 If you want to know what is currently being worked on then look at the TODO.md file.
 Or look at the current issues to find things that you think you could do.

+## Why should I contribute?
+Because you will be helping develop a giant leap forward interms of operating design and implemtation

 ## How can I install it?
 Currently the project is a long way from hitting a stable release that you can intstall.
 But if you really want to speed up the process, it would be much appreciated if you were to contribute to the project.